agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   This gives about 635-700 lives + first years at MC gives 70 lives = 700

-- Direct working potential
+- direct working potential

 I assume the impact for now to be the same for all EAOs, including the ones that might be relevant to MC.
-This brings us to 970 lives i.e., 35 years of working in an Effective-Altruism-Organization in addition to ETG as an MC for the first few years.
+This brings us to 970 lives i.e., 35 years of working in an EAO in addition to ETG as an MC for the first few years.

 **Personal Fit x Impact**

-So MC seems to have an unusually high skill offered, lot of connections, limited potential to do direct work but crazy potential for ETG.
+So MC seems to have an unusually high skill offered, lot of connections, limited potential to do DW but crazy potential for ETG.
 However considering personal fit and other things like my wish/ability to do an MBA with a scholarship, I feel that I have less chance as seen above in the personal fit.
 Looking at the rough-impact